 I would mention how fantastic the special effects are at displaying the title character, but does that even mean anything for being so seamless?
 Computer graphics have advanced to the point where we can have any creature of any texture appear on-screen as a believable character.
 There’s rarely a moment where you don’t believe you are watching a real robot walk, talk and interact with the human cast.
 But so what?
 It’s not like this is outside Blomkamp’s visual focus in how every film he’s done features a robot at some point.
 He’s perfected the art of directing a CGI robot in a live-action picture.
 So why not give us a story with surprise and characters that are not ripped from a cookie-cutter template?

 Chappie may have some heart, but it needs a massive upgrade of ideas and originality.
 Neil Blomkamp borrows from the likes of Short Circuit and Robocop quite liberally that it made me wonder if he actually had a script or just a cobbling of visual ideas he wanted to see materialize.
 During the climax, Chappie does battle with a giant robot that looks almost exactly like ED-209 from Robocop – it even moves in the same jerky way.
 Throughout the picture, I was never all that interested in Chappie becoming a real boy.
-I was more concerned if Blomkamp will become a real director of hard science fiction.
+I was more concerned if Blomkamp will become a real director of hard science fiction again.